AnonymousOSDI2025/osdi2025_repro/README.md

 git clone https://github.com/AnonymousOSDI2025/osdi2025_repro
 ```

+You need to set up these on all nodes.

 ### Setup for multiple nodes run

-You need to set host names in `hostfile_n4`.
+You need to set host names in `hostfile_n4` in `osdi2025_repro`.
 The file should look like the following:

 ```
 node-0 slots=8